 August 6, 1997: In one of the most famous moments in Apple history, Steve Jobs reveals that Microsoft invested $150 million in its rival.

 Although often presented as an inexplicable gesture of good faith on the part of Microsoft boss Bill Gates, the cash infusion into Apple actually benefits both companies.

 Microsoft investment in Apple: What’s in a deal?

 In exchange for the money, Microsoft received non-voting shares in Apple.
 Jobs also agreed to introduce Microsoft’s Internet Explorer for Mac.
 Apple, on the other hand, got both the cash and a guarantee that Microsoft would support Office for the Mac for at least five years.

 While Apple was struggling at the time, it did have approximately $1.2 billion in cash reserves.
 Nonetheless, the cash boost from Microsoft definitely did not hurt.

-Perhaps most importantly, Apple agreed to drop its long-running lawsuit that alleged Microsoft copied the look and feel of the Mac OS.
+Perhaps most importantly, Apple agreed to drop its long-running lawsuit that alleged Microsoft copied the look and feel of the Mac operating system.
 This lawsuit raged for much of the previous 10 years.
 And Microsoft got to look a bit less monopolistic at a time when it was catching the attention of antitrust authorities.
 As we said, everyone wins!

 Boston Macworld 1997: A historic moment for Apple

 Jobs revealed the new Microsoft investment in Apple at the Boston Macworld Expo.
 This proved a crucial event for Apple, since it established Jobs as Apple’s new (interim) CEO.

 Unfortunately, the staging was not ideal for Gates’ part of the announcement.
 The Microsoft founder appeared via satellite on the screen behind Jobs, dwarfing the Apple boss.

 Many Apple fans in attendance, who didn’t know all the details of the arrangement, booed the news.

 Plus, a whole new Apple board

 Gates’ investment wasn’t the only announcement made at the 1997 Macworld Expo.
 Jobs also took the wraps off a reorganization of the Apple board of directors.